US tech bill slammed by China as 'paranoid' | DW | 09.06.2021

 The lead Republican on the Senate Commerce, Science and Transportation Committee, Roger Wick said the legislation was "an opportunity to strike a blow on behalf of answering the unfair competition" that he termed as coming from "communist China."

-However, a core group of Republican senators have reservations about its costs.
-Rand Paul said the bill "will make our country weaker, not stronger."
+However, a core group of Republican senators have reservations about the cost of the legislation.
+Rand Paul said the bill "will make our country weaker, not stronger.

 The House of Representatives must now pass the bill for it to be sent to the White House for Biden's signature.
 However, it is unclear if the legislation will be amended before it is signed into law.